Paulo-Massao1/ship-rate-project/README.md

 ## AI Disclosure

 This project was developed with assistance from Claude AI (Anthropic) for architecture design, code refactoring, and documentation.
-All final decisions, testing, and deployment were performed by the developer.
+All final decisions, testing, and deployment were performed by me.

 ## Author